google/applied-machine-learning-intensive/v2/06_other_models/07_xgboost/slides.md

 <!--
 XGBoost has a very scikit-learn-style interface.
 Beware!
 This interface works, but is very slow.

 One of the most amazing parts of XGBoost is the speed of converging on a model.
-But, that speed relies on a specific data format.
+But that speed relies on a specific data format.
 -->

 ---